María Angela Catalina (Perrotin) Huesca

-My grandmother, Maria Angela Catalina Perrotin, was the second child born to Francisco Perrotin and Maria Amaro.
+My grandmother, Maria Angela Catalina Perrotin, was the third child born to Francisco Perrotin and Maria Amaro.
 Her birth certificate notes that her father, age 26, was from Orizaba and was a mechanic, presumably for Ferrocarriles Mexicanos, the Mexican Railway.
-Her mother, Maria, age 20, hailed from Tecamachalco, in the state of Puebla, Mexico.
+Her mother, Maria, age 20, hailed from Tecamachalco, in Puebla, Mexico.

-Catalina was the second of six brothers and sisters.
+Catalina was one of six brothers and sisters.
 She is in the top picture, dated September 28, 1893, with her parents and brother Francisco.
 I would guess the family is outside their home, and their dress suggests that it may have been the occasion of the infant Catalina’s baptism.

-In 1899, when Catalina was only six years old, her father, Francisco (also known as Frank) Perrotin died of Yellow Fever.
-The epidemic, known at the time as el vomito negro (the “Black Vomit”) Mexico, claimed over 600 lives in Veracruz state that year.
+In 1899, when Catalina was only six years old, her father, Francisco Perrotin, died of Yellow Fever.
+The epidemic, known then as el vomito negro (the “Black Vomit”) in Mexico, claimed over 600 lives in Veracruz state that year.
 To make ends meet, her mother, Maria, ran an eatery in Orizaba, and it was while helping her mother there that the young Catalina met the love of her life, Jose Gil Alberto Cayetano Huesca (known to all simply as Cayetano Huesca).
-The couple married sacramentally in 1908 (and civilly in 1912); Catalina was barely 14 at the time, and Cayetano was 18.
+The couple married sacramentally in 1908 (and civilly in 1912); Catalina was barely 14 and Cayetano was 18.
 Though today we might flinch at the thought of such a young bride, it was not uncommon at the time, and it is possible that Catalina saw marriage as a way of easing the financial burden on her mother.

 Catalina gave birth to her first son, Enrique, in early 1909.
-She and Cayetano would go on to have 16 more children, though six of them never made it past toddlerhood.
-Half of the children had their father’s dark hair, while the other half were either blond or red-headed, with blue eyes, a reflection of their mother’s French-Irish background.
+She and Cayetano would have 16 more children, though six of them never made it past toddlerhood.
+Half of the children had their father’s dark hair, while the other half were either blond or red-headed, with blue eyes reflecting their mother’s French-Irish background.

-On the heels of Cayetano’s death, the Huesca family moved to Mexico City, as did her Catalina’s mother, Maria (Amaro) Perrotin and sister, Blanca Luz Perrotin.
-As her children grew and began families of their own, she stayed involved with them.
+On the heels of Cayetano’s death, the Huesca family moved to Mexico City, as did Catalina’s mother, Maria (Amaro) Perrotin, and sister, Blanca Luz Perrotin.
+As her children grew and began their own families, she stayed involved.
 She held court on Sundays, birthdays, and holidays in her little house on Carpio Street in Colonia Santa María la Ribera, one of the oldest neighborhoods in Mexico City, where her children and over 100 grandchildren and great-grandchildren would come to visit.
 She knew everyone’s name and age and never forgot a birthday, and she made each person who visited her feel as though he or she were her favorite.

-Her typical morning routine consisted of sweeping her tile floors with a broom made of long straw, wrapped tightly around a stick.
-First thing in the morning, she would throw open the metal doors to her inside patio and put out the cages with her beloved yellow and orange canaries, where they would sing the sweetest songs and soak in the sunshine as she went about her work.
+Her typical morning routine consisted of sweeping her tile floors with a broom of long pieces of straw wrapped tightly around a stick.
+First thing in the morning, she would throw open the metal doors to her inside patio and put out the cages with her beloved yellow and orange canaries, where they would sing the sweetest songs and soak in the sunshine as she went about her work, tending to the multitude of potted tropical plants and flowers in the patio, washing floors, doing laundry, and cooking.
 Every morning she went to the market and bought the day’s groceries.
-Her mother, Maria (Amaro) Perrotin, and sister Blanca Perrotin, often joined her at around two o’clock for the customary Mexican comida, or dinner.
+Her mother, Maria (Amaro) Perrotin, and sister Blanca Perrotin, often joined her around two o’clock in the afternoon for the customary Mexican comida, or dinner.

-It was the big meal of the day, and businesses and schools would typically close at 1:00 or so in the afternoon so employees and students alike could go home and eat with their families.
+It was the day’s big meal, and businesses and schools would typically close at 1:00 or so in the afternoon so employees and students alike could go home and eat with their families.
 People would then return to work from 5 to 9 p.m., after which they would come home for a nightcap, or cena, which consisted of Mexican sweet rolls, or pan dulce, which all families bought nightly at the corner bakery.

-My Abuelita (an endearing term for “Grandmother” in Spanish) Catalina was a devout Roman Catholic and had a strong devotion to St. Martin de Porres.
+My Abuelita (an endearing term for “Grandmother” in Spanish) Catalina was a devout Roman Catholic and was strongly devoted to St. Martin de Porres.
 She kept a worn framed picture of him on the back of her pale green front door, along with a prayer beneath it and a small shelf on the wall next to it that held votive candles and pictures of the Sacred Heart of Jesus and Our Lady of Guadalupe.
-She displayed the same pictures in her bedroom, and every night before bed, she went around the room and lit votive candles under these images and pictures of Cayetano and every member of her family, living or dead, praying for each person.
-This took about 45 minutes, but it was very moving to watch.
+She displayed the same pictures in her bedroom, and every night before bed, she slowly walked around the room, lighting votive candles under these images and pictures of my Abuelito Cayetano and every member of their family, living or dead, as she prayed for each person.
+With our large family, this usually took her between 30 – 45 minutes every night.

-My precious Abuelita loved her family deeply and had an incredible memory for names, dates, and even voices.
-Even when she was well over 100 years old, she would recognize my voice when I called her on the telephone from over 2000 miles away in California.
-She always asked right away about my husband and our children.
-She did this with everyone and never confused any names, as far as I know, and she had a knack for making everyone feel as if he or she was her favorite and she had just known they would call.
+My precious Abuelita loved her family deeply and had an incredible recollection of names, dates, and even voices.
+Even after she turned 100 years old, she recognized my voice whenever I called her on the telephone from over 2000 miles away in California.
+She always asked right away about my husband, our children, my sisters, and of course, my father.
+Though my mother had died some years earlier, my grandmother never let a phone call go by without recalling her affection for her.
+I could have gone on listening to her voice all night.

 Copyright © 2012 Linda Huesca Tully